 To be fully transparant Forbo Flooring does not only want to declare the environmental impacts required in the PCR, but also the impacts on human health and eco-toxicity.
-Furthermore the outcome of the calculations according to the european Standard EN15804 are published in this section.

 Toxicity

 For this calculations the USEtoxTM model is used as being the globally recommended preferred model for characterization modeling of human and eco-toxic impacts in LCIA by the United Nations Environment Programme SETAC Life Cycle Initiative.